Search and apply for our courses on the .gov website: University of Cambridge (C05)

 How will this course prepare me for positions of leadership?

-Rachel: 'The course spots potential and nurtures it, maintaining the academic rigour you would expect from a course at Cambridge whilst ensuring those from a wide variety of backgrounds can benefit from the training.
+Rachel: 'The course spots potential and nurtures it, maintaining the academic rigour you would expect from a course at Cambridge whilst ensuring those from a wide variety of backgrounds can benefit.
 Most importantly of all, the course ensures that music is at the heart of the course - making sure that each year graduates go out to schools across the country as confident, creative teachers ready to lead music making of the highest quality.
 I feel incredibly fortunate to have trained at Cambridge.
 Ofsted have said that my lessons are outstanding, and when that's the case I know it has a lot to do with the training that I received.'

 How does this fit in with the MEd?

-Former trainee Callum Bates writes: 'Continuing on to gain a master’s qualification is a natural step for many educators, especially those who wish to continuously further their own practice.
+Former PGCE student Callum Bates writes: 'Continuing on to gain a master’s qualification is a natural step for many educators, especially those who wish to continuously further their own practice.
 As part of the PGCE course, you will learn to critically analyse and consider the purposes and methods of music education.
 You will also begin to innovate your own pedagogy under the expert guidance of a subject-specific mentor and world-leading academics within the faculty.

 The MEd allows you to continue to innovate your pedagogy at a higher academic level and facilitates you to position yourself as a practitioner-researcher within the wider field of education.
 By engaging with further professional and academic literature, research, practice, and policy, there is a natural sense of progression from PGCE to MEd level.
-The specialist teaching and supervision that you will receive on the Secondary Music PGCE course will provoke you to become a naturally reflective and reflexive practitioner who is able to proficiently tackle philosophical and pragmatic educational issues.
+The specialist teaching and supervision that you will receive on the Secondary Music PGCE course will provoke you to become a naturally reflective and reflexive practitioner who is able to proficiently tackle philosophical and pragmatic educational issues.A major part of the Cambridge PGCE course is the final research project in which you will rigorously investigate a contextualised area of your own practice.
+The PGCE and the MEd encourage you to be critical, analytical and open-minded, so that you can truly do the best by the most important stakeholders in any educational context: the students themselves.'

 For more information, visit the Master of Education (MEd) page.